eahrold/AHLaunchCtl/README.md

  loaded by root user

-##Add Job
+####Add Job
-this will load a job and create the launchd.plist file in the approperiate location
+This will load a job and create the launchd.plist file in the approperiate location.

 ```objective-c
 AHLaunchJob* job = [AHLaunchJob new];